 Some key resources to help you research career options for computer scientists:

-- See the Options with Computer Science leaflet on the Prospects.ac.uk.
+- See the Options with Computer Science guide on Prospects.ac.uk

-- The occupational research section of the Careers Service website has further links and resources on computing-related employment. - Institute of Scientific and Technical Communicators - provides vacancy site for members, and produces a careers guide on getting into the industry.
+- Institute of Scientific and Technical Communicators (ISTC) - provides vacancy site for members, and produces a careers guide on getting into the industry

 - Institution of Analysts and Programmers

 - Socitm – a Society of IT Professionals

 Where to look for jobs in Computer Science

 See the vacancies page for academic, research and research-related jobs.